 Welcome to the VLA Intellectual Freedom Committee!

-The Intellectual Freedom Committee is concerned with the rights of freedom of expression, and stands ready to assist in situations where these rights may be in danger and is responsible for arranging the John Swan Memorial Lecture.
+The Vermont Library Association Intellectual Freedom Committee is concerned with the rights of freedom of expression, and stands ready to assist in situations where these rights may be in danger.
+The committee hosts the John Swan Intellectual Freedom Lecture.

 Chair: Randal Smathers